MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 .. note::
-   This feature requires Architecture version ``8.0.0`` or higher and only works on Linux and QNX platform.
+   This feature requires Architecture version ``8.0.0`` or higher and only works for Linux and QNX.